ericmedvet/slides/advanced-programming-2020/13-key-apis.md

 ## Java collection framework

-In Java:
+In the JDK:

 - a set of **interfaces** modeling key concepts
   - with operations
-  - with implicit properties
+  - with "implicit" properties
 - a set of **classes** implementing those interfaces

 ---